 To preserve your right to compensation, you must file a lawsuit within the specific time frame set by Georgia law known as the statute of limitations.
 There are two different time frames for people who are pursuing negligence claims based on their own injuries and for people who are filing wrongful death claims based on their loss of a loved one due to someone else’s careless conduct.
 Vital evidence also may be easier to get when it is fresh.
 This means that you should contact a lawyer as soon as possible after the accident in which you were injured.

 CONSULT A GEORGIA ATTORNEY FOR YOUR INJURY LAWSUIT

 If you were hurt in a collision on the road, you may have incurred high medical costs and suffered severe emotional damage.
 Since 1997, Georgia car crash lawyer Terrence R. Bethune has helped accident victims pursue full and fair compensation for all of their injuries.
-To start the process of holding a negligent driver accountable for harming you, call 1-800-INJURED or fill out our online contact form to schedule a free case evaluation.
+To start the process of holding a negligent driver accountable for harming you, call 4048757800 or fill out our online contact form to schedule a free case evaluation.